crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-preferences.png)

 You can use 12 hour format.
 Event end-times can also be shown in the list view.
 If public holidays is selected then the date label shows the public holiday (UK only) which is also spoken.

-A calendar grid can be used.

 Talk options can be changed.